awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *Type*: JSON
 *Required*: No
 *AWS CloudFormation compatibility*: This property is similar to the `[AssumeRolePolicyDocument](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html#cfn-iam-role-assumerolepolicydocument)` property of an `AWS::IAM::Role` resource\.
 AWS SAM adds this property to the generated IAM role for this function\.
 If a role's Amazon Resource Name \(ARN\) is provided for this function, this property does nothing\.

+ `Architectures`   <a name="sam-function-architectures"></a>
+The instruction set architecture that the function supports.
+Enter a string array with one of the valid values.
+The default value is x86_64.\.
+*Type*: List
+*Required*: No
+*Valid Values*: x86_64 | arm64
+*AWS CloudFormation compatibility*: This property is similar to the `[Architectures](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html)` property of an `Architectures` resource\. **Note** AWS::Lambda::Function documentation not updated yet with this property either.

  `AutoPublishAlias`   <a name="sam-function-autopublishalias"></a>
 The name of the Lambda alias\.
 For more information about Lambda aliases, see [Lambda function aliases](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html) in the *AWS Lambda Developer Guide*\.
 For examples that use this property, see [Deploying serverless applications gradually](automating-updates-to-serverless-apps.md)\.